The venesection was painless to say the least, thank you for using local anaesthetics; highly recommended

 Common physical causes of PE include:

-High blood pressure.
+• High blood pressure

-Hypothyroidism (underactive thyroid hormone).
+• Hypothyroidism (underactive thyroid hormone)

-• Use of recreational drugs (i.e. cocaine, ecstasy).
+• Use of recreational drugs (i.e. cocaine, ecstasy)

-Alcohol in excess.
+• Alcohol in excess.

 Common psychological causes of PE include:

-Unresolved problems, conflicts or issues within a sexual and emotional relationship.
+• Unresolved problems, conflicts or issues within a sexual and emotional relationship

-Previous traumatic sexual experiences.
+• Previous traumatic sexual experiences.

 Living with Premature Ejaculation

-Whilst seeking professional help can be intimidating for many men, it’s something that is important and also needed to successfully move past the issue.
-Medical professionals, doctors and practitioners will have treated other men with the same problem, so it is nothing to feel worried or embarrassed about.
+Medication is sometimes necessary to break the cycle and to give you back control of an active and enjoyable sex life.
+While seeking professional help may be intimidating, it’s often needed to successfully move past the issue.
+Medical professionals, doctors and practitioners will have treated many other men with the same problem, so it is nothing to feel worried or embarrassed about.